Panama Papers – A Different Perspective

 Your information can be placed at risk, so it is best not to adopt a strategy that relies on privacy, especially if it’s not legally valid.
 Even if you’ve done nothing wrong, you may still wish to remain private.
 For such cases, we’ve built a special tool called KYC-Chain, which is a keychain for your passport and other sensitive documents.

 Built on distributed technology, KYC-Chain essentially ensures your data is protected.
 Your information is encrypted and then stored in a distributed database, kind of like a torrent, except that only you know where the torrent is located, and even if someone were to find the location of one hard drive, he would have discovered only a small fragment of the file, thus making it unreadable.
-This means that if someone were compelled to hand over his hard drive by government agents, for instance, you won’t be placed in a compromising position.
+This means that if someone was compelled to hand over his hard drive by government agents, for instance, you won’t be placed in a compromising position.
 Our technology puts you at an advantage.

 What’s even better is that it’s extremely easy to use KYC-Chain – you simply authorize a new person to view the files so as a consumer you have complete control over the storage, access and new views of your sensitive documents.